 Sustainable development requires going beyond ‘business as usual’ and ‘out-of-the-box’ thinking.
 The nominated project/programme should demonstrate an innovative approach to ESD, be it in the themes it covers, the methodology it employs, or the way the learning environment is designed.
 Reaching out to sectors beyond education and working with new partners can also be a sign of innovation.

 In addition to these three criteria, the project/programme should:

-- be onging and have been running for at least four years
+- be ongoing and have been running for at least four years

-- have a high impact relative to the invested resources
+- show a presence of evidence of results and have a high impact relative to the invested resources

 - be replicable and scalable

-- contribute to one or more of the five Priority Action Areas of the GAP.
+- contribute to one or more of the five priority action areas of the ESD for 2030 framework.